 What are Protists?

-Because it’s easier to use illustrations instead of words, the pictures above show representatives of this complex group of organisms.
-They all have in common that they need water to live in.
-Most of them are very small and it requires a microscope to discover them.
-In the banner we see from left to right: testate amoebae, a green alga, a red alga and a golden alga.
+Because it is easier to use pictures rather than words, the pictures at the top of the page show representatives of this complex group of organisms.
+What they all have in common is that they need water as a habitat.
+Most of them are very small and you need a microscope to see them.
+In the picture above we see from left to right: testate amoebae, a green alga, a red alga and a golden alga.

 Some important characteristics of protists:

-- The organization of protists is mostly unicellar or in chains of cells without functional differenciation.
+- The organization of protists is mostly unicellular or in chains of cells without functional differenciation.

-- They have cell sizes between a few micrometers (some flagellates) to some millimeters (e. g.
-Spirostomum species, a ciliate).
+- Their cell sizes range from a few micrometers (some flagellates) to a few millimeters (e.g. Spirostomum species, Ciliophora).

-- The multicellular organized protist groups of brown and red algae and some species of slime moulds may reach sizes of up to several square meters.
+- Representatives of the multicellular protist groups of brown and red algae as well as some slime mold species can reach sizes of several square meters.

-Different to animals and higher plants protists have no sexual reproduction with embryogenesis.
-But, the cells of eukaryotic protists also have a cell nucleus which controls vegetative and generative life processes.
+Unlike animals and higher plants, single-celled organisms do not have sexual reproduction with embryogenesis.
+However, the cells of eukaryotic single-celled organisms also have a cell nucleus that controls vegetative and generative life processes.

 © Wolfgang Bettighofer 2009 – 2024